Qualys/community/fetchreport/README.md

 **User can run the script for their production needs at their own risks and we recommend that the code has been reviewed and customized before doing so.**

 Qualys customers use the scanning functionality to easily identify systems and the vulnerabilities on those systems throughout their network.
-Customers have asked for a way to automatically launch and download scan reports.&nbsp; This can be accomplished very easily using the fetchreport.pl script.
+Customers have asked for a way to automatically launch and download scan reports.
+This can be accomplished very easily using the fetchreport.pl script.

 The fetchreport.pl script has been updated based on the Report Share functionality introduced with QualysGuard 5.1 and exposed through the API v2 framework.
 To run the new fetchreport.pl script, Report Share must be enabled in your account.
 Please contact Qualys if you would like to upgrade your account to use Report Share.

 The fetchreport.pl script can be run on any system utilizing Perl and will output a complete QualysGuard report based on the parameters specified.
-The fetchreport.pl script can only download/generate reports that use automatic data selection not manual.&nbsp; Manual reports require the user to select the scan results that should be used and therefore can not be fully automated.
+The fetchreport.pl script can only download/generate reports that use automatic data selection not manual.
+Manual reports require the user to select the scan results that should be used and therefore can not be fully automated.

 Please Note: Before you begin, please find your QualysGuard API server URL.
 To run fetchreport.pl you must supply your API server URL as an input parameter on the command line.
 The API server URL to use depends on your account location.